 All students enrolled in El Centro College’s Health Occupation programs are required by Dallas/Ft.
 Worth Hospital Council member facilities to undergo drug testing and a criminal background check after admission to the program but within 30 days prior to the start of clinical rotations.

-Dallas County residents pay $156 per three-hour class — that is $52 per credit hour, or just $624 for a full-semester load of 12 credit hours.
+Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 Compare that to what you’d pay elsewhere!

 for tuition according to your place of residency.

 Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 Respiratory Care Program Associate in Applied Sciences degree.
-This degree can be completed in five semesters by a full-time student but may take longer if you are also working.
+This degree can be completed in five semesters by a full-time student.

 Program graduates may sit for the entry-level certified respiratory therapist credentialing exam and the advanced practitioners’ registered respiratory therapist exam offered by the National Board of Respiratory Care.